google/walt/hardware/README.md

 ### Microcontroller code ###

-Important pin numbers from the code listed below.
+Important pin numbers from the code listed below, defined in [walt.ino](../arduino/walt/walt.ino)

  * PD_LASER_PIN 14 - Photodiode that looks at the laser
  * G_PIN 15 // Same as A1 - Accelerometer for detecting when touch probe hits the screen